-How to Manage Back Pain at Home & When You Should See a Physician
+Managing Back Pain at Home and When to See a Physician

-If it seems like your back has been hurting more days than not, you may be eager to find some relief.
-But if you don’t feel comfortable making a visit to your doctor just yet, you might feel more at home with, well, some at-home treatments.
+If it seems like your back is always hurting, you probably are eager to find some relief.
+But if you don’t feel comfortable making a visit to your doctor just yet, you might feel more at home with, well, some at-home care.

-A quick search on the internet will bring up all kinds of home remedies ranging from practical to downright dangerous, so we took out all the guesswork for you.
-Here are a few remedies that really do work.
+You can find all kinds of home remedies with a quick search on the internet, ranging from practical to downright dangerous.
+So we took out all the guesswork for you with a few remedies that really do work.

-A study published in Annals of Internal Medicine revealed that adults that participated in 12 weeks of yoga classes reported greater back function than those who were treated with anti-inflammatory medicines only.
+A study published in Annals of Internal Medicine (AIM) revealed that adults that participated in 12 weeks of yoga classes reported greater back function than those who were treated with anti-inflammatory medicines alone.

 But yoga comes with a caveat, says Stephen Wolters, a physical therapy coordinator at Texas Health Harris Methodist Hospital Southwest Fort Worth.